Scientific Name

 Description

-Veronica americana is a herbaceous perennial with glabrous stems, up to 3.3 feet (1 m) long, that bear terminal or axillary racemes or spikes of soft violet flowers.
-The leaves are short-petiolate, glabrous, serrate to almost entire, up to 3.2 inches (8 cm) long and 3 to 20 times as long as wide.
+Veronica americana is a herbaceous perennial with glabrous stems that bear terminal or axillary racemes or spikes of soft violet flowers.
+It grows up to 3.3 feet (1 m) long.
+Leaves are short-petiolate, glabrous, serrate to almost entire, up to 3.2 inches (8 cm) long, and 3 to 20 times as long as wide.

 Hardiness